MichielsenM/FOAM/docs/Pipeline.md

 After this step, subdirectories will be made in case the pipeline is ran for a nested grid where one or more free parameters are fixed to a certain value.

 ### pipe2_calculate_likelihood
-Calculate the likelihood of all the theoretical patterns according to the specified merit functions.
+Calculate the likelihood of all the theoretical patterns according to the specified merit functions and observables.
+This list of observables consist of the pulsations, but can optionally be extended with spectroscopic or astrometric information.
+(See <code>observable_seismic</code> and <code>observable_additional</code> in the [pipeline configuration](./Configuration.md).)
 <details>
 <summary> <b>Output</b> (click to expand) </summary> <br>